Massiel Taveras

-Massiel Indira Taveras Henríquez (born 7 July 1984 in Santiago de los Caballeros) is a Dominican presenter, designer, actress and beauty pageant titleholder who was crowned Miss Dominican Republic 2007 and represented her country at Miss Universe 2007.
+Massiel Indira Taveras Henríquez (born 7 July 1984) is a Dominican television host, designer, actress and beauty pageant titleholder who was crowned Miss Dominican Republic 2007 and represented her country at Miss Universe 2007.

+Career

+In 2024, she was accosted by a security guard on the red carpet while attending a film premiere at 2024 Cannes Film Festival.

 Personal life

 Born in Santiago de los Caballeros, Massiel is daughter of Damían Taveras and Carmen Henríquez de Taveras.
 She has six siblings, among them, the conductor of television and ex- queen of beauty Rita Isaura Taveras.
 She is a graduate of Pontificia Universidad Católica Madre y Maestra.
 Massiel Taveras moved to Hollywood to pursue acting.

 Pageant participation

 Miss Dominican Republic 2007

 Taveras competed at Miss Dominican Republic 2007 on March 22, 2007, representing Santiago, where she was crowned the winner by Mía Taveras (her cousin).

 Miss Universe 2007

 Massiel competed at the Miss Universe 2007 pageant on May 28, 2007 in Mexico City.
 Although among of the favorites Taveras did not place.